openmfe/website/src/pages/development/microfrontend-deepdive.md

 In our example, Rollup, together with a few plugins, takes care of the following:

-- Minifying the JavaScript code (rollup-plugin-terser)
+- Minifying the JavaScript code (@rollup/plugin-terser)
-- Minifying the template literal string that contains our HTML and CSS (rollup-plugin-minify-html-literals).
+- Minifying the template literal string that contains our HTML and CSS (rollup-plugin-minify-html-literals-v3).
 - Inject URLs into JavaScript code (@rollup/plugin-replace).
 - Copy static files to the `dist` folder, and inject URLs (rollup-plugin-copy).

 In more complex projects you might need something to resolve Node dependencies as well, in which case the [@rollup/plugin-node-resolve](https://www.npmjs.com/package/@rollup/plugin-node-resolve) become handy.

-What you should NOT do is transpilation and polyfilling.
-Transpilation is the process of translating your JavaScript code to an earlier level of syntax of the language to support older browsers.
-Polyfilling means that you provide extra functionality which is not present in older browsers.
-These techniques have been helpful in the past, but should be considered as anti-patterns nowadays, because they create a lot of overhead.
-Now that Internet Explorer is dead and Edge uses the Chromium rendering engine, all browsers have decent support for recent JavaScript syntax and APIs.
-Therefore you should write your code natively at a reasonable level of the language right away.
+What you should not do is transpile or add polyfills.
+Both were useful when older browsers lagged behind the language, but current browsers support recent JavaScript syntax and APIs well, so these techniques now mostly add overhead.
+Write your code natively against a reasonable language level instead.

 ## The Backend (Server-side)